freon4dsl/Freon4dsl/README.md

 To setup the lerna structure:

-    lerna bootstrap
+    yarn bootstrap

 Now you can build projectit with:

-    lerna run build
+    yarn build

+And run the tests with

+    yarn test

-To start the demo projectional editor:
+To start the projectional editor for the example language in the playground package, do two things in separate terminals:

+Go to directory `packages/server` and start the server:

+    cd packages/server
-    lerna run start
+    yarn start

+Goto the playground directory `packages/playground` and start projectit:

+    cd packages/playground
+    yarn dev

-This will open a browser with the demo app on `http://localhost:3000/`.
+This will open a browser with the example app from the playground package on `http://localhost:3000/`.
-The demo app is work in progress.
+The example app is work in progress.

 ## Source organisation

+The overall source code is organised as follows:

 * `.idea`: workspace files for the JetBrains' WebStorm that we use.
-* `.vscode`: workspace files for the Visual Studio Code IDEs that we use (to be done).
+* `.vscode`: workspace files for the Visual Studio Code IDEs that we use (we don't use this much).
-* `dist`: target directory for WebPack.
-* `docs`: documentation
+* `docs`: The generated documentation
-* `packages/core`: framework source code.
+* `packages/core`: projectit framework source code.
-* `packages/demo`: source code using the framework to implement a projectional editor for the demo language.
-    The main entry point is `packages/demo/src/run.ts`.
+* `packages/core-svelte`: svelte implementation of projectit.
+* `packages/docs`: the documentation source.
-* `packages/meta`: experimental source code using the framework to implement a projectional editor for a meta language..
+* `packages/playground`: source code using the framework to implement a projectional editor for a number of languages.
-* `packages/model`: source code for decorators that can be used to easily implement a language that can be directly used by ProjectIt.
-* `/*`: the usual suspects.
+* `packages/meta`: the projectit specification dsl's source code and generators.
+* `packages/server`: server project, a bare bones server for projectit.
+* `packages/test`: test project
+* `scripts`: some helper scripts